ionic-team/ionic-docs/src/pages/appflow/package/cli.md

 ### Trigger a package build

-Currently package build can be triggered only from the app project directory.
+Currently, Package builds can only be triggered from the root project directory:

 ```bash
 $ cd /path/to/your/app
 ```

-Assuming the CLI is authenticated, to trigger a package build run
+Assuming the CLI is authenticated, to trigger a Package build, run:

 ```bash
 $ ionic package build
 ```

-this will prompt for the desired platform (`ios`/`android`) and build type specific for the platform.
+This will prompt for the desired platform (`ios`/`android`) and build type for the platform.

 For iOS or Android `release` builds, a valid security profile is required and can be specified using the `--security-profile=<name>` option.

-To setup valid security profiles see [here](/docs/appflow/package/credentials).
+For information on setting up security profiles, see [here](/docs/appflow/package/credentials).

-The previous command can be execute in one single step, for instance
+The previous commands can be executed in a single step:

 ```bash
 $ ionic package build ios development --security-profile="My Security Profile"
 ```

 Once the build is successfully triggered, the CLI will automatically start tailing the logs from Appflow and, if the build is successful, download the `apk`/`ipa` file in the current directory.

 ### Customize the package build with Options

-The Options available to customize the build:
+The Options available to customize the build include:

 * `--environment=<name>` to specify the group of environment variables to be exposed to the build (available only with Automation; more info about environments are available [here](/docs/appflow/environments/))